METALS-Base metals fall amid trade uncertainty, weak China data

 By Mai Nguyen

-SINGAPORE, June 13 (Reuters) - Industrial metals declined on Thursday amid a lack of progress in resolving the U.S.-China trade dispute and weak data from top metals consumer China.
+SINGAPORE, June 13 (Reuters) - Most industrial metals declined on Thursday amid a lack of progress in resolving the U.S.-China trade dispute and weak data from top metals consumer China.

 China is the world’s biggest metals consumer.
 A lingering trade war and rising tariffs pose threats to the health of the global economy as well as China’s economic growth, ultimately hurting demand for metals.